 - A bottle of Champagne, chocolates and flowers if you know one of the group will celebrate a big birthday or special event while on holiday.
 Or even order a bespoke celebration cake!

 - A local charcuterie platter/ cheese board to serve at apero time

 - Basic kitchen survival kit: olive oil, balsamic, tea, coffee, sugar, salt and pepper

 - Slippers to take home at the end of the stay

 Does sharing information count as a gift?

 Important!
-We don’t insist that our owners provide Welcome Baskets, many do, but at the end of the day they are provided at the discretion of the property owner.
+We don’t insist that our owners provide guest welcome baskets.
+Many do, but at the end of the day, they are provided at the discretion of the property owner.

 Looking for a hassle-free rental solution?

 Our complete solution allows alpine property owners to run a successful holiday rental business without it taking over their life.